EDUC5411 Enhancing Teaching through Understanding Contemporary Education

 - Students are able to understand how contemporary education, including education in Australia, can be described, analysed and critiqued from a variety of disciplinary perspectives.

-- Typically this unit is assessed in the following ways: (1) presentation and (2) essay.
+- Indicative assessments in this unit are as follows: (1) presentation and (2) essay.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the presentation and essay components.